unm-digital-history/campus-history/essays/lobo-statues/index.md

 {% include figure.html class="img-left" width="60%" caption="A popular prop for graduation photos, the Lobo Head fittingly lives outside the Alumni Building." src="images/lobo-head-1.jpg" %}

 Can't get enough of Professor Tatschl's _Lobo_?
 You'll find an oversized replica of the head of Tatschl's original Lobo outside Hodgin Hall.
 The replica was completed in June 1985 by the Shidoni Foundry in Tesque, New Mexico.
-The bronze statue is a donation to the University and Hodgin Hall by Eleanor and Dr. Randy Seligman.
+The bronze statue is a donation to the University and Hodgin Hall by Eleanor and Dr. Randy Seligman.[^hodginhall]

 {% include scrollybox/bg-multi-long.html
   bg-id="bg1"